Last updated May 11th, 2022.

 Nonetheless, renewing your lease isn’t always easy or straightforward.
 The original owner may choose to charge substantially more for the next lease term.
 Or they may deny you the option to renew at all.

 Singapore’s two most desirable neighborhoods are Marina Bay and Sentosa Island.
 But despite the city allowing foreign condo ownership, you won’t find any freehold buildings available in these areas.
-Leasehold is your only choice.
+Leasehold titles are your only choice.

 Countries With Leasehold Property Ownership in Asia

-If you are looking to buy property in Asia, you should be aware of how each country regulates property ownership along with what kinds of restrictions are placed on foreigners.
+If you are looking to buy real estate in Asia or elsewhere, you should be aware of how each country regulates property ownership along with what kinds of restrictions are placed on foreigners.

 Many Asian countries allow foreigners to buy freehold property in some form.
-Yet five nations, specifically Vietnam, China, Indonesia, Hong Kong, and Laos, do not allow you to own property outright.
+Yet five nations, specifically Vietnam, China, Indonesia, Hong Kong, and Laos, do not allow you to own real estate outright.

 Each of those above five countries approaches leasehold property ownership differently.
-Some nations, like China and Vietnam, have leasehold property systems rooted in their government’s communist origins.
+Some nations, like China and Vietnam, have leasehold title systems rooted in their government’s communist origins.

-Others, like Indonesia, let their citizens own freehold property while banning foreign nationals from permanent ownership.
+Others, like Indonesia, let their citizens own freehold real estate while banning foreign nationals from permanent ownership of any type of land or structure.

 Thus, whether you want to invest in up-and-coming Vietnam or secure your dream beach villa in Indonesia, you should understand how the following countries approach leasehold property ownership.